-Stanford departments wishing to hire undergraduate students as part-time workers are strongly encouraged to use the Handshake system administered by BEAM, Stanford Career Education to list their job openings.
-Departments should log onto https://stanford.joinhandshake.com/login to post a job and reach a large cross section of students.
+Stanford departments wishing to hire undergraduate students as part-time workers are strongly encouraged to use the Handshake system administered by Stanford Career Education to list their job openings.
+Programs should log onto https://stanford.joinhandshake.com/login to post a job and reach a large cross section of students.
 All job postings must include the pay range for the position.

 b.
 Hours Per Week

 Students are encouraged to limit their hours of work so that they may devote sufficient attention to their studies.
 Therefore, the jobs listed for undergraduates during any enrollment period should not typically require more than 15 hours per week of work.
 During break periods between quarters, undergraduates may be employed full time.